Frequently Asked Questions and Fast Facts about Green Boxes

 - If an item isn’t used or broken, please send it back to us.

-During shipment items can get damaged, or during classroom use they can get lost or broken.
+Items can get damaged during shipment or inadvertently lost/broken in the classroom.
 Not to worry, this is expected.
 Please help us prepare to replace these items by filling out the comments form and let us know so that we can order more.

 If you are missing items, it may be because those items are something that cannot be shipped.
 You will have to come to our campus and pick up those items.
 Please check the materials list in the curriculum and contact us if you need to come pick up those items.

-Yes.
+Yes!
 All of our Green Box units can support teachers in their implementation of the Next Generation Science Standards (NGSS).
-Soon each box will also demonstrate three dimensional learning.

 Science Alive does not provide specific training on individual boxes, but our workshops and trainings will usually incorporate part of one unit.
 These trainings rotate on a regular basis, please check out the Training tab to find out about upcoming opportunities.